What is social listening and how to use it: the ultimate guide

 Another pool of influencer talent to dive into are the people who've talked about your competitor brands most often.
 They might not be the most influential authors as far as their following goes, but they're most active in talking about the brands.
 In your Mentions feed, group the conversations by Authors and sort them by # of Mentions.
 Note these people as they might be useful in promoting your products later on.

 Media outlets constitute a big part of your most influential social media mentions.
-They are not necessarily the best at building an intimate brand to customer relationship influencers are all about, but the media is a massive visibility driver nonetheless.
+They are not necessarily the best at building an intimate brand-to-customer relationship influencers are all about, but the media is a massive visibility driver nonetheless.
 Knowing the media outlets that cover your competitors' news, as well as what kinds of news gain the widest coverage, allows you to spread the word about your brand as well.

 More often than not, the media interested in your competition would appreciate relevant industry news from similar brands.
-You can find these media outlets with social media monitoring: in the Mentions feed, select News/Blogs as the sources you're interested in, group competitor mentions by Authors, and sort them by Reach.
+You can find these media outlets with social monitoring: in the Mentions feed, select News/Blogs as the sources you're interested in, group competitor mentions by Authors, and sort them by Reach.

 When you have a feed of relevant mentions only, take a moment to go through the ones that come from recognizable media outlets.
 Scan the mentions for the main topics to see what sort of content gets the most coverage.
 You can then think of events/campaigns you could conduct to attract similar media attention.